 Yield: 9 servings

-This Mixed Berry Jam is an easy, delicious and nutritious recipe to substitute for a typical jam.
-It is perfect to have on it's own, on a slice of toast or added to breakfast bowls.
+It is an easy-to-make, tasty and nutritious recipe to substitute for a typical jam.
+While it is delicious on its own, it is the perfect addition to a slice of toast with nut butter or in a sweet breakfast bowl.

 Ingredients